-8. The Teacher Contractual Day is nine (9) hours.
-Beginning with the 2018-2019 school year, the Student Instructional Day at Tier IV elementary schools (and Midtown Academy) will be 7.25 hours.
-The seventy-five minutes (1.25 hours) per week will be used to add an additional forty-five minutes (45) of structured planning per week and an additional thirty (30) minutes of Uninterrupted Planning Time per week for classroom teachers.
-The 1.25 hours per week is over and above the structured and uninterrupted planning incorporated in the schedule.
+- 8. The Teacher Contractual Day is nine (9) hours and beginning with the 2020-2021 school year, the Student Instructional Day at Tier IV elementary schools was 7.00 hours.
+Classroom teachers will participate each week in an additional seventy-five minutes (1.25 hours) of Structured Planning and an additional seventy-five minutes (1.25 hours) of Uninterrupted Planning over and above the time described in Article 27.
+The principal and faculty will work collaboratively to establish a suitable schedule for classroom teachers. - 9.

-- The principal and faculty will work collaboratively to establish a suitable schedule for the additional forty-five (45) minutes per week for classroom teachers. - 9.
-Beginning with the 2018-2019 school year, principals at Tier IV secondary schools on an eight (8) period A/B block will extend the Teacher Contractual Day by forty-five (45) minutes one (1) time per week for classroom teachers to engage in additional structured planning.
-The principal and faculty will work collaboratively to establish a suitable schedule for the additional forty-five (45) minutes per week for classroom teachers. - 10.
 Instructional staff at Tier IV schools with an extended day will be paid their base hourly rate (exclusive of referendum) for the additional time added to the Teacher Contractual Day.